The Building Centre: Organisations at the Building Centre

 Organisations located at the building include: the Built Environment Trust, the Construction Industry Council, the Construction Products Association, and the UK Green Building Council.

 Current services

+The building has an array of venue hire facilities, including galleries, seminar and conference rooms, and photography exhibition areas.
 Admission to the galleries on the ground floor and lower ground floor is free.
-There is a cafe open to the public and conference facilities available for hire and are used for a variety of events.
+There is a cafe open to the public with vegetarian, vegan and gluten free options, and indoor and outdoor seating.